Guide to US Expat Taxes in Germany

 4. US Social Security Benefits

-2 Tips for retiring abroad in Germany
+2 Tips for Retiring Abroad in Germany

 1. You can still receive your US Social Security payments while living in Germany.
 Just like anyone receiving social security, you’ll need to be eligible for benefits in the first place.